KateiRen/kateiren.github.io/_posts/2021-06-09-DNS-Rebound-Protection-kept-me-up.md

 layout: post
 title:  "How DNS Rebound Protection gets into your way for local HTTPS secured services"
 author: karsten
-categories: [ tutorial ]
+categories: [ tutorial, raspi, docker ]
 ---
 ## What this is about
-For some while I was looking for a convinient solution to leave behind __1Password__ and *KeePassXC* as my central password managers.
+For some while I was looking for a convinient solution to leave behind *1Password* and *KeePassXC* as my central password managers.
-The soon to be star on the horizon was **bitwarden_rs** selfhosting option, now renamed to **vaultwarden**.
+The soon to be star on the horizon was *bitwarden_rs* selfhosting option, now renamed to *vaultwarden*.

 The goal - a convienient and secure password vault without any connectivity from outside while retaining automatic synchronization with all devices setup.

 ## What is the issue here
 Modern browsers disallow using Web Crypto APIs in insecure contexts - that means without HTTPS.

-That's why all tutorials to setup a selfhosted **vaultwarden** service include documentation to spin up another docker instance proving a reverse proxy to establish the HTTPS connection.
+That's why all tutorials to setup a selfhosted *vaultwarden* service include documentation to spin up another docker instance proving a reverse proxy to establish the HTTPS connection.

 To get HTTPS working we are lacking two things right now - a valid domain name and the certificates required.